BillyOkoth/angular-otp/README.md

-# AngularOtp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.4.
+Angular Otp implementation.
+This project shows implementation of a custom control using ControlValueaAccessor

 ## Development server